 Routes 3 & 4 speed and reliability

-Routes 3 and 4 serve Seattle Pacific University, Queen Anne, downtown Seattle, First Hill, and Madrona (Route 3) or Judkins Park (Route 4).
-Together, they make up one of the highest-ridership services in Metro’s system.
-Most other routes with this many riders are RapidRide routes, or are slated to become RapidRide or Link light rail corridors by 2025.
+Routes 3 and 4 serve Seattle Pacific University, Queen Anne, downtown Seattle, First Hill, and Madrona (Route 3) or Judkins Park (Route 4) with electric trolley buses.
+Together, they provide more than 11,000 rides per day, making them one of the highest-ridership services in Metro’s system.
+We have heard from customers that the speed and reliability of these routes are top priorities.

-Making routes 3 and 4 faster and more reliable is vital to ensuring that our riders are well connected to their communities and important destinations, including human services.
-Even though the proposed Yesler Way routing is almost a quarter-mile longer, it should result in fewer delays and in some cases, travel times up to four minutes shorter.
+Making routes 3 and 4 faster and more reliable would help ensure that our riders are well connected to their communities and important destinations, including human services.
+Even though the proposed Yesler Way routing was almost a quarter-mile longer than current James Street routing, we considered that it might result in fewer delays and in some cases shorter travel times.

 Community Relations Planner

 Metro will notify community stakeholders and route 3 and 4 riders that we are no longer considering this change.

 In the near term, we’ll continue to work with the Seattle Department of Transportation to improve the speed and reliability of these routes.
 We’ll also coordinate with our partners to explore future large capital improvements to the James Street and I-5 interchange.